Sonukr/react-gitbook/lectures/01-react/19-recap.md

 #### Best Practices

 - Each component should be in a file unto itself.
 Don't put multiple components into one Javascript file.
-- Do not automatically render elements on the DOM.
-You may find examples of `ReactDOM.render()` but you should avoid this at all cost; this was an older technique in past versions of React.
+- Do not automatically render elements on the DOM *inside* its own component class definition.
+If you look through your files, you'll see in your component classes, you define a `render()` method for that component, which is great.
+That class then is called by `ReactDOM.render()` in **a different place, outside that class definition** (likely index.js).
+In some tutorials or older code, you may find examples of `ReactDOM.render()` inside a component, but you should avoid this at all cost; this was an older technique in past versions of React.
 - Remember that `state` represents the _state_ of your user interface component.
 - State can trigger changes in `props` or `props` can come from parent components.
 - Don't ever let yourself think that State and Props are the same thing.
 They aren't.